 We’ll be using QL to analyze the source code of the popular cli tool click by writing metric queries to compute some useful statistics about the code.
 The queries posted in this tutorial can be executed using the LGTM.com query console, however, it’s also possible to run the queries locally using Eclipse.
 Visit Running queries in your IDE to learn more.

-QL query components
+QL query components¶

 If you read the Semmle Introduction to QL, you will see how QL queries consist of 3 main clauses:

-• from
+from

-• where
+where

-• select
+select

-In the from clause, you define the objects you would like to run queries against.
-For example, here’s a query to find all functions in a project:
+clause, you define the objects you would like to run queries against.

 from Function f